 Overview

 I had a pretty great experience with Home Chef.
-I was excited to test out the service for myself after seeing ads all over social media.
+I was super excited to test out the service for myself after seeing ads all over social media.
 While it’s not perfect, I enjoyed the ease and convenience of the meals I tried.

 My weekly menu was varied, and the sign-up and delivery process was smooth.
 The foolproof recipes brought me out of my comfort zone without being intimidating.
 I also loved how many customization options were on the menu.